 The participants say that this program helps to advance their careers because they have gained international experience and learned new digital skills.

-Prior to the Fellows' overseas travel, ICFJ will hold an intense orientation from June 20-24, 2016, in Washington, D.C., to prepare them for their foreign reporting work.
+Prior to the Fellows overseas travel, ICFJ will hold an orientation during the week of June 5, 2017, in Washington, D.C., to prepare them for their foreign reporting work.
 Each fellow is also paired with a mentor who provides guidance throughout the program.
 The Fellows’ depart for their reporting assignments between the months of June and August, depending on the destination and other factors.
-While overseas, the Fellows blog about their experiences and also share tidbits about their reporting assignments on social media including Twitter and Facebook.

 Upon their return from abroad, fellows will be expected to complete their stories and publish or broadcast them by December 1, 2017.
 Their work will then appear in U.S. media outlets, as well as ICFJ's online compendium of fellowship stories.

-The 2016 fellowship is sponsored by the Ford Foundation, the Scripps Howard Foundation, and United Airlines.
-Previous fellowships have been sponsored by the Ford Foundation, the Scripps Howard Foundation, the Brooks and Joan Fortune Family Foundation and United Airlines.
+The 2017 fellowship is sponsored by the Scripps Howard Foundation, the Ford Foundation, the Brooks and Joan Fortune Family Foundation.
+Previous fellowships have been sponsored by United Airlines.